 Trientine dihydrochloride has been granted marketing authorisation in the United States for treatment of Wilson’s disease in patients who are intolerant of penicillamine.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 10 September 2003 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 10 September 2003 recommending the granting of this designation.

 - Opinions on orphan medicinal product designations are based on the following three criteria: